kgateway-dev/kgateway/docs/content/guides/graphql/getting_started/secure_api.md

 ---
 title: "Optional: Secure the GraphQL API"
 weight: 50
-description: Get started with GraphQL in Gloo Edge.
+description: Protect the GraphQL API that you created in the previous sections by using an API key.
 ---

 Protect the GraphQL API that you created in the previous sections by using an API key.
 Note that you can also use any other authorization mechanism provided by Gloo Edge to secure your GraphQL endpoint.